Home / Practice / Juul Exploding Batteries Claims

 Upon purchasing the product, a consumer expects the product to work safely without causing any harm to them or those around them.

 However, recently, many incidents of product defects have surfaced that caused damage or harm to the product owner upon appropriate use.
-One such incident that caught the attention of the worldwide media was the case of the exploding Galaxy Note 7.

 When product defects, manufacturing faults, and fraudulent marketing gimmicks cause harm to a person, the victim can hold the company responsible for any damage by hiring top-rated trial lawyers.

 Ehline Law and our product liability lawyer can help provide you with sound legal advice.
-They are aware of all the relevant laws and will aggressively pursue your personal injury case to obtain fair compensation, including lost wages, medical bills, and other damages.
+They know all the relevant laws and will aggressively pursue your personal injury case to obtain fair compensation, including lost wages, medical bills, and other damages.
 If we can’t settle during insurance company negotiations, the lawsuit filed on your behalf by our firm will be built upon years of compassionate, aggressive legal experience in Los Angeles County courtrooms.

-The Exploding Lithium-ion batteries: When it All Started
+The Exploding Lithium-ion Batteries: When it All Started

-Around July of 2016, social media saw a frenzy of worried consumers posting about the newly released, overheating Samsung Galaxy Note 7.
+Around July 2016, social media saw a frenzy of worried consumers posting about the newly released, overheating Samsung Galaxy Note 7.
 There were a total of 92 reports made directly to the cell phone manufacturer Samsung about their phone batteries overheating and catching fire.
 This isn’t the only smartphone prone to disastrous explosions leading to severe burns.
-Recently another lawsuit alleged a Galaxy S6 Active threw flames at least five-inch, severely burning a user, leaving them with “melted flesh.”
+Recently another lawsuit alleged a Galaxy S6 Active threw flames at least five-inch, severely burning a user and leaving them with “melted flesh.”

 Around 26 of these reports included burn injuries to the consumers, while the remaining were reports of product damage.
 These unfortunate incidents resulted in Samsung asking their loyal consumers to contact their consumer product safety commission department for any emergency services over this dangerous product.

-However, upon receiving the new replacement phones, the problem did not stop and there were new incidents of explosions and fires.
+Consumers found relief in the action that Samsung had taken to replace their phones and started to apply for replacements.
+However, upon receiving the new replacement phones, the problem did not stop, and there were new incidents of explosions and fires.
 It was about time people reached out to Galaxy Note 7 explosion lawyers and filed lawsuits against the tech giant to compensate them for their loss.

 In September, the first of many lawsuits started to take place.
-Johnathon Strobel, aged 28 and a resident of Florida, was the first to file a lawsuit involving the phone’s combustible battery, against the cell phone maker, Samsung.
+Johnathon Strobel, aged 28 and a resident of Florida, was the first to file a lawsuit involving the phone’s combustible battery against the cell phone maker, Samsung.

 A List of Samsung Phone Incidents